N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 The Joint School of Nanoscience and Nanoengineering

-Manish Sharma ’18 is a process engineer at Intel Corporation in Hillsboro, Ore.
+Manish Sharma ’18 is a process engineer at Intel Corp. in Hillsboro, Oregon.
 He leverages the knowledge and skills acquired in the semiconductor/material science field to contribute to various technology development projects, particularly in thin film technology.
 He played a substantial role in advancing sub-nanometer thin film resistor (TFR) technology at one of Intel's critical technology nodes which has been instrumental in enhancing chip performance and functionality.

-He also led the re-engineering of the TFR film to address stability issues including coordinating engineers from across multiple modules to ensure film compatibility with the overall process and devise strategies to control and optimize film properties.
+Sharma also led the re-engineering of the TFR film to address stability issues including coordinating engineers from across multiple modules to ensure film compatibility with the overall process and devise strategies to control and optimize film properties.

-His exceptional contributions to technology development have earned him multiple departmental and area-level awards at Intel.
+Sharma's exceptional contributions to technology development have earned him multiple departmental and area-level awards at Intel.

 Howard C. Barnhill Distinguished Service Award